mashalafzal/Ethics-based-Automated-Negotiation/README.md

 * To rank ethical principles on your desired range, modify the generate_profiles to specify the desired range.
 * In loop.py, specify the num_run to desired number for iterations.

 * To change the tactic for sending offer, modify the negotiation.ipynb.
-For exmaple, change find_best_offer with find_random_offer to send an offer randomly or with find_max_utility_offer to always send teh offer that has high utility.
+Th desired functions are already predefined in all_functions.py.
+In negotiation.ipynb, modify find_best_offer as find_random_offer to send an offer randomly or as find_max_utility_offer to always send teh offer that has high utility.